You can view the documentation below, or browse our GitHub Repository, where you can contribute to user manual and FAQ.

 The regular expression is the following (X:, :17- stripped, and a / appended)

 Explanation of this regular expression (note that it is a single regular expression, and not 2 regular expressions splitted at the :).

 country-domains: at, ca, co.uk, co.jp, de, fr

-recomended way to end real url part of whitelist, this protects against embedded URLs (evilurl.example.com/amazon.co.uk/)
+recomended way to end the real url, this protects against embedded URLs (evilurl.example.com/amazon.co.uk/)

 RealURL and DisplayedURL are concatenated via a :, so match a literal : here